Venerable Lama Tenpa Gyamtso

 Lead every being without exception to that very state!

 May precious and supreme Bodhicitta that has not been generated now be so,

 And may precious Bodhicitta that has already been never decline, but continuously increase!

 May the life of the Glorious Lama remain steadfast and firm.

 Presented at Karma Chang Chub Choephel Ling in Heidelberg in September 2008.
-Sincere gratitude to Bärbel Reinschmidt for having translated into German; translated into English by Gaby Hollmann, solely responsible for all mistakes.
-We wish to make readers of this article aware of "Timeless Rapture.
-Inspired Verse of the Shangpa Masters, compiled by Jamgon Kongtrul," translated and introduced by Ngawang Zangpo, Snow Lion Publications, Ithaca, New York, Boulder, Colorado, 2003, specifically pages 49 & 235-240.
-May virtue and goodliness increase!
+Sincere gratitude to Lama Dorothea Nett for all she is doing and to Bärbel Reinschmidt for having translated into German; translated into English by Gaby Hollmann, solely responsible for all inadequacies and mistakes.
+Copyright Lama Tenpa Gyamtso and Chang Chub Choephel Ling, 2008.
+May goodliness and truthfulness increase!